kodethon/Problem-Adapter/README.md

 # Getting the Programs

-scrape.py and parse.py must be in same directory.
+scrape.py and parse.py must be in the same directory.

 ## Scraping